-Saturday’s Maine college roundup: Maine women’s basketball pulls away to beat Dartmouth
+Saturday’s Maine college roundup: Maine scores late to top Quinnipiac

 MEN’S BASKETBALL

-Willie Brown and Ryan Cloutier each had 11 points for SMCC, while Brown and Gregory Trinidad each made four steals.

-John Ambert had three steals and three assists for Albany, which jumped out to a 42-24 halftime lead.

-BATES 82, COLBY 79: Tom Coyne scored 30 points, including 17 in the second half as the Bobcats (5-2) overcame a seven-point halftime deficit to defeat the Mules (6-2) at Waterville.
+BATES 82, COLBY 79: Tom Coyne scored 30 points, including 17 in the second half as the Bobcats (5-2) overcame a seven-point halftime deficit to defeat the Mules (6-2) in Waterville.

 Matt Hanna had 23 points, seven rebounds and five assists for Colby.